telerik/ajax-docs/controls/listview/data-binding/client-side/overview.md

 RadListView uses the public **rebindItem()** method for rebinding a single item.
 This method accepts the numeric index of the item in the data source array.
 If an item exists under this index in the data source, rebindItem() clears the HTML rendered for this specific item and then reruns the respective client template to recreate the HTML.
 The client-side templateCreated and templateDataBound events are properly fired for items rebinding using this method. rebindItem() can be used in any scenario that requires a specific item to be created only, instead of rebinding the entire RadListView.

->note  *rebindItem() is a client-side only API* and works only in client-side databinding scenarios.
+>tip  *rebindItem() is a client-side only API* and works only in client-side databinding scenarios.
 No equivalent server-side action exists in RadListView.
 >